 “This have helped garner public attention, which explains the sales increment,” Sun said.

 Being in the hemp industry for three years, he is targeting to scale up its hemp plantation to nearly 0.5 acres this year.
 The plantation size had stayed at 0.3 acres for the past two years.

 Besides hemp derivatives, the company also sells conventional health foods, such as collagen and multivitamins, and pharmaceutical drugs.

 However, Sun foresees that collagen will soon be replaced by hemp, as he noticed that there is a shift towards plant-based proteins.

-Selling via its retail stores (what name) and e-commerce platforms, the firm observed that hemp derived health products are primarily popular in two Chinese provinces Jiangsu, Zhejiang, and the city of Shanghai.
+Selling via its retail stores and e-commerce platforms, the firm observed that hemp derived health products are primarily popular in two Chinese provinces Jiangsu, Zhejiang, and the city of Shanghai.